RHowardTech/UtilityShellScripts/README.md

 ## FAQs / Troubleshooting

-  1) If you have installed bash through homebrew and depending on your systems shell and path layouts you may need to adjust the bash shebang command at the top of the shell scripts from this:
+  1) Depending on your system shell and path layout you may need to adjust the bash shebang command at the top of the shell scripts from this:
 ```
 #!/bin/bash
 ```
 To this:
 ```
 #!/opt/homebrew/bin/bash
 ```